clef-lilas/clef-lilas.github.io/tasks.md

 }
 ```
 __Submission.__ There are two possible submission type A (pre-computed rankings) and B (docker containers for live integration).
 Participants can submit type A and type B results.
 Type A rankings will be based on the most common queries in LIVIVO (see "Dataset and lab data" section above) while Type B submissions should rank candidate documents for any incoming query.
+For type A submissions, please have a look at this [guide](https://github.com/stella-project/stella-micro-template-precom/blob/master/README.md).
+Type B submissions are based on the [stella-micro-template](https://github.com/stella-project/stella-micro-template).
 For any questions please join our [Google Groups](https://groups.google.com/forum/#!forum/clef-lilas) or send us en email [lilas@stella-project.org](mailto:lilas@stella-project.org)
 We will open registration and submission via our STELLA server close to the submission date.